Steveorevo/node-red-contrib-publishflows/README.md

 #### Don't Publish
 * Examples (if users want examples, they can always clone your project)
-* Unused actionflows (keep the namespace clean and tidy)
+* Unused actionflows and nodes (keep the namespace clean and tidy)

 #### Publish
 * Flows from dependencies that are needed to make your published flows work